-Bear in mind that OSP's review of proposals consists of much more than a budgetary review.
-Many sponsors prescribe very specific content and formatting requirements that in some cases, if not followed, may result in a proposal being returned without review.
-The above guidelines are in place to prevent that occurrence and, as noted, assist proposal applicants in submitting a compliant, high-quality proposal.
+OSP's review of proposals consists of much more than a budgetary review.
+Many sponsors prescribe extremely specific content and formatting requirements that in some cases, if not followed, may result in a proposal being returned without review.
+The above guidelines are in place to prevent that

-MSU's CAYUSE Research Suite and Electronic Proposal Submissions
+Montclair's CAYUSE Research Suite and Electronic Proposal Submissions

 These days, sponsors rarely request "paper" copies of a proposal-this has become all but non-existent Most federal and non-federal proposals are electronically submitted.
 Federal submissions, for example, through the Grants.gov website.
-The National Science Foundation's Research.gov (which will in time replace NSF FastLane) is one exception.
+The National Science Foundation's Research.gov is one exception.

-MSU subscribes to the Cayuse 424 electronic proposal development and submission system, which provides support for over 99% of Grants.gov funding opportunities.
+Montclair subscribes to the Cayuse 424 electronic proposal development and submission system, which provides support for over 99% of Grants.gov funding opportunities.
 This cloud-based service can be accessed through any web browser and offers a user-friendly interface and advanced features, such as a real-time validation engine that highlights possible errors.
-At this time, OSP requires the use of Cayuse 424 for the submission of all federal proposals to Grants.Gov, except for those to the National Science Foundation and other federal sponsors that have their own agency portals.
+At this time, OSP requires the use of Cayuse 424 for the submission of all federal proposals to Grants.Gov, except for those to the National Science Foundation and other federal sponsors that have their own agency portals such as NASA NSPIRES, or the Department of Justice's JustGrants.
 In addition, all proposals are routed through Cayuse Sponsored Projects (CAYUSE SP) to obtain internal approvals prior to submission, which will be discussed in more detail in the next section.
-Users can find more information and training materials on MSU's CAYUSE Research Suite products on the CAYUSE Research Suite website.
+Users can find more information and training materials on Montclair's CAYUSE Research Suite products on the CAYUSE Research Suite website.